Fijo/evecontacts/README.md

-## How to setup a own server that runs evecontacts?
+## How to setup an own server that runs evecontacts?
 checkout this repo

 inside of the repo execute the folowing commands: